carltonf25/figmail/OAUTH_SETUP.md

 3. **Test OAuth initiation**:
    - Visit `http://localhost:4000/auth/mailchimp/start`
    - This should redirect you to Mailchimp's authorization page
-   - Grant permission for FigChimp
+   - Grant permission for FigMail
    - You should be redirected back to the callback URL

 ## 🧪 Step 5: Test in Figma Plugin